Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - Not voluntarily, and without good cause, quit a job of 30 or more hours a week or reduce work hours to less than 30 hours a week.

 - You must inform your local CareerSource case manager of your hours.
 Failure to contact your local CareerSource center will result in benefits ending.
-If you are already meeting the work requirements and you receive a notice to complete orientation, contact the Department and ask the eligibility specialist to review your referral information.
+If you are already meeting the work requirements and you receive a notice to complete orientation, contact DCF and ask the eligibility specialist to review your referral information.

 What are sanctions and time limits, and how do they impact me?